Pressure Cooker vs. Slow Cooker: What’s the Difference?

 stove top pressure cooker

-A stovetop pressure cooker looks similar to a traditional stove top pot.
-The difference is that this cooking pot comes with an attached lid that seals tightly to trap steam and a valve on the side to adjust the pressure of the steam inside.
+A stovetop pressure cooker looks similar to a traditional stovetop pot.
+The difference is that this cooking pot has an attached lid that seals tightly to trap steam and a valve on the side to adjust the moisture pressure inside.

-This model cooks at a higher pressure than electric models.
-While electric pressure pots reach 9-12 psi (pounds per square inch), stove top pots reach 15 psi.
+This model cooks at higher pressure than electric models.
+While electric pressure pots reach 9–12 psi (pounds per square inch), stove top pots get 15 psi.
 Therefore, stovetop models cook about 25% faster than electric ones.

 Electric Pressure Cookers